mvolkmann/blog/src/feather-weather.md

 The app currently supports three languages: English, French, and Spanish.

+When a new version of the app is available, an "Update Available" link will appear on the initial screen.
+Tapping this will open the App Store where the new version can be installed.

+After each version of the app has been used for some time, determined by all the screens being visited multiple times, a dialog will appear for rating the app.

 ## Contact Information

 To contact the developer of this application, send email to